Last Updated on January 3, 2021 by Sweet and Savoury Pursuits

 With a season full of special occasions upon us, it's great to have delicious, elegant and yet simple to make appetizers in our repertoire.

-Include this heavenly Pear and Brie Crostini on your menu next time you entertain and you'll be sure to impress.
-Enjoy!
+Include this heavenly baked brie with pears crostini along with these easy to make Maple Spiced Walnuts on your menu next time you entertain and you'll be sure to impress.

 More Easy Appetizers